Sand and more − Sandsation in Namibia

 If you should have any questions to the license, then the Namibian Amateur Radio League (NARL) gives fast competently answer.
 With me it took straight once 48 hours for request on a very special question in the application form and despite a further inquiry with the NCC for their part.
 Trusty Tailor, V51TT, is as a secretary of the NARL a really good contact person!

-But in the 2 months before the departure neither arrived a feedback of the NCC with me nor with my contact address in Namibia.
+But in the two months before the departure neither arrived a feedback of the NCC with me nor with my contact address in Namibia.
 Therefore I did not pack I my radio station also in the luggage.
 There is enough asking with a radio station and the necessary cable/wires by an air passage, so that I also did not want to be in trouble which because of a missing license.

 When I was back in Germany, I found to my astonishment a message of Mr. Johan Schutte (jloncc.org.na) in my mailbox and on my answering mashine.
-He communicated to me 2 days after my takeoff to Namibia that the guest license would lie ready for the collection in his office by the NCC.
+He communicated to me two days after my takeoff to Namibia that the guest license would lie ready for the collection in his office by the NCC.
 Oh well, there I had tough luck.
 The station did still lie at home and I knew anything from the issued license.
 But from errors one becomes as well known intelligent.
 With next time I will at least again inquire, as the state of affairs.

 In the early morning at the day 2 we arrived after a night flight of approximately 10 hours at Windhoek.
 From there we drove with Katrin Haas as tourist guide, Anton (Tony) Schändlinger as driver and the rolling hotel immediately to Keetmanshoop.
 This was a quite long distance by savannahs and steppes, which was interrupted however by various stops and the attendance of an area with many quiver trees close to Keetmanshoop.
 This are actually no trees, but they rank among the aloes.
 The area visited by us calls itself Giant's Playground.
 It offers in addition innumerable granite blocks beside the trees, which look as one on the other set by giants.
 By the way one calls this erosion form woollen-sack granite, as Katrin sayed.